 Elective healthcare practices are using video conferencing to conduct routine surveillance encounters, consultations, and follow-up with patients.

 Let us look at Aesthetics Medispa , Pune (India), one of our clients, and how they are using virtual consultations for their practice.
 They were totally into in-clinic consultations before.
 Later they switched to virtual consultations looking at the COVID-19 scenario.
 The patients really liked this simplified digital experience and started opting for it.
 This change in the mindset of patients resulted in tremendous success for our clients, and now they are using both in-clinic and virtual consultations for their practice.

 Looking at the scenario, we all know that this COVID-19 pandemic is not going anywhere, probably for the next year.
 What can you do to recover your practice economically and sustain the interest in the market?

 What can you do to sustain your practice?

 Adapt to the changes that have taken place in the overall practice operations and leverage technological advancements.

 Things could have changed for your practice.
 If yours is a multi-clinic, you need to think about whether you want to continue running all those clinics or close one down.

 A hair loss clinic may not get surgeries any time soon for a hair transplant.
 Therefore you need to focus more on minimally invasive things like PRP or Vitamin Therapy or Intravenous Therapy (IV).

-Our client, who is a plastic surgeon, decided to focus just on very advanced aesthetic surgeries and IV, cellular, wellness kind of therapies.
+Our client, who is a plastic surgeon, decided to focus just on very advanced aesthetic surgeries and IV, cellular, wellness kinds of therapies.